alefranz/MELT/README.md

 ## Upgrade from 0.4 and below

-The library is still backward compatible, however if you follow the deprecation warnings, you will be able to easily migrate to the new simplified syntax.
+The library is still backward compatible, however, if you follow the deprecation warnings, you will be able to easily migrate to the new simplified syntax.

 > Note: due to a breaking change in `Microsoft.Extensions.Logging` 3.1, if you are testing a project that references **only** `Microsoft.Extensions.Logging.Abstractions` 3.1, you need to add a reference to `Microsoft.Extensions.Logging` 3.1 in your test project:
 > ```xml